briankiragu/projectr/.github/pull_request_template.md

 ## Additional notes

 > [!TIP]
-> Links to relevant documentation and articles.
+> Links to relevant documentation or articles.